Whitewater and Rock Campus Libraries

 Interim Chancellor Jim Henderson Jim Henderson, Interim 2021-2022

-Chancellor Dwight Watson Dwight C. Watson, 2019 – 2021
+Chancellor Dwight Watson 16.
+Dwight C. Watson, 2019 – 2021

 Dwight Watson brings more than 35 years of experience in education to his role as the leader of the Warhawk family.
-As a passionate educator, Watson is inspired by UW-Whitewater’s commitment to providing its students transformational and empowering education experiences.
-As a first-generation college attendee of modest means, he found that higher education provided him the functional, navigational skills needed to access future opportunities.
+As a passionate educator, Watson is inspired by UW-Whitewater’s commitment to providing its students with transformational and empowering education experiences.
+As a first-generation college attendee of modest means, he found that higher education provided him with the functional, navigational skills needed to access future opportunities.
 With a focus on access, affordability, service, and success, his work now is to inspire learners to achieve and to remove barriers for students so they can have access to greater opportunities.

 Interim Chancellor Greg Cook Greg Cook, Interim 2020